-The number of published incidents sent to clients, by location;
+- The number of published incidents sent to clients, by location;

-Potential errors identified by clients for investigation and ShotSpotter’s conclusions regarding those potential errors; and
+- Potential errors identified by clients for investigation and ShotSpotter’s conclusions regarding those potential errors; and

-Several samples of “Monthly Scorecards,” which are documents sent to clients summarizing the activity detected and the error rates.
+- Several samples of “Monthly Scorecards,” which are documents sent to clients summarizing the activity detected and the error rates.

-A gunfire incident did not occur, but ShotSpotter published an alert for one—this is referred to as a “false positive”;
+- A gunfire incident did not occur, but ShotSpotter published an alert for one—this is referred to as a “false positive;”

-A gunfire incident occurred and ShotSpotter detected it, but an alert was not published for gunfire—this is referred to as a “false negative”;
+- A gunfire incident occurred, and ShotSpotter detected it, but an alert was not published for gunfire—this is referred to as a “false negative;”

-A gunfire incident occurred and was not detected by ShotSpotter—this is referred to as a “missed” incident;
+- A gunfire incident occurred and was not detected by ShotSpotter—this is referred to as a “missed” incident;

-ShotSpotter failed to accurately identify the location of the gunfire to within 25 meters of the actual location—this is referred to as a “mislocated” incident; or
+- ShotSpotter failed to accurately identify the location of the gunfire to within 25 meters of the actual location—this is referred to as a “mislocated” incident; or

 We used these data to conduct our audit.

-Edgeworth Analytics Audit Results and Robustness Checks
+- Edgeworth Economics Audit Results and Robustness Checks

 First, Edgeworth conducted an analysis to ensure that the data were complete and accurate.
 Specifically, we compared the published incidents and errors detected in the Scorecards to those in the underlying data we received.
 Our analysis confirmed that the data appeared to be complete and accurate.

-A small number of ShotSpotter accounts—six in 2019, 12 in 2020, and eight in 2021—were for clients for which feedback was not expected.
+A small number of ShotSpotter accounts—six in 2019, 12 in 2020, eight in 2021, and seven in 2022—were for clients for which feedback was not expected.
 These included new clients, pilot programs, and clients who terminated their service, as well as some low volume clients.
-Excluding these accounts, there were 144,739 alerts in 2019, 229,359 alerts in 2020, and 286,438 alerts in 2021 with an accuracy rate of 97.66% on average across the years.
+Excluding these accounts, there were 144,739 alerts in 2019, 229,359 alerts in 2020, 286,438 alerts in 2021, and 276,132 alerts in 2020, with an accuracy rate of 97.64% on average across the years.

 This analysis is conservative as it is only conducted on the more restrictive set of clients excluding those not providing or expected to provide feedback.